 The NFL Scouting Combine incorporates a wide variety of tools to evaluate the physical and mental acuity of potential NFL players, including on-field skills, speed, strength, quickness, reliability, personality, and cognitive ability.
 The NFL Combine has used Wonderlic test scores to assess cognitive ability as part of its athlete evaluations since the 1970s.

 The NFL Scouting Combine uses the Wonderlic Personnel Test, which measures a person’s ability to think, learn, solve problems and follow instructions – all critical traits a football player needs to have, particularly one coming into the NFL, where gameplay is much faster and decisions must be made in the blink of an eye.
 The Wonderlic test does not measure whether or not a potential player can read, spell, or do math; it doesn’t look at their motivation and their personality on or off field.
-There are other test for measuring these traits.
+There are other tests for measuring these traits.

 Can a player understand the playbook, know where they need to be on the field, make intelligent decisions, learn quickly…?
 These are all things that are VITAL when teams are making draft decisions – especially when two or more players have very similar physical skills.
 Given that teams are making million dollar decisions with each draft pick, they should consider all the available indicators of a player’s abilities – mental and physical – and the Wonderlic test results are just a piece of that.